Safety Stock Calculator

 - Tempelmeier, H. (2018): Bestandsmanagement in Supply Chains.
 4. Auflage.
 Books on Demand, Norderstedt.
 ISBN 978-3-7460-2771-5.

 You now know how much buffer you need.
-Now see what your warehouse actually costs you every month.
+Now see what your inventory really costs you each month.